javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 alert( isGreater ); // true (the comparison result is "yes")
 ```

-We'll cover booleans more deeply later while discussing [logical operators](/logical-ops).
+We'll cover booleans more deeply later in the chapter <info:logical-operators>.

 ## The "null" value

-The special `null` value does not belong to any type described above.
+The special `null` value does not belong to any type of those described above.

 It forms a separate type of its own, which contains only the `null` value: